 If all four players pass in the second round, the cards are gathered and shuffled, and the next dealer deals.
 Once the trump is fixed, either by acceptance of the turn-up or by the naming of another suit, the turn-up is rejected, the bidding ends and play begins.

-If the player who fixes the trump suit believes it will be to his side's advantage to play without the help of his partner's cards, the player exercises this option by declaring "alone" distinctly at the time of making the trump.
-This player's partner then turns his cards face down and does not participate in the play.
+If the player who fixes the trump suit believes it will be to their side's advantage to play without the help of their partner's cards, the player exercises this option by declaring "alone" distinctly at the time of making the trump.
+This player's partner then turns their cards face down and does not participate in the play.